ShapeCrawler/ShapeCrawler/README.md

 ### Bug Report
 If you encounter an issue, report the bug on the [issue](https://github.com/ShapeCrawler/ShapeCrawler/issues) page.

+To be able to reproduce a bug, it's often necessary to have the original presentation file attached to the issue description.
+If this file contains confidential data and cannot be shared publicly, you can securely send it to theadamo86@gmail.com.
+We assure you that only the maintainer will access this file, and it will not be shared publicly.

 ### Code contributing
 Pull Requests are welcome!
 Please read the [Contribution Guide](https://github.com/ShapeCrawler/ShapeCrawler/blob/master/CONTRIBUTING.md) for more details.